hyperledger-labs/hyperledger-labs.github.io/labs/private-ledger.md

 This Hyperledger lab scope is to develop and test the creation of a private ledger application, that works with Intel's SGX technology.

 # Initial Committers
-shefy.gurary@intel.com, yoni.wolf@intel.com, oron.lenz@intel.com, ronen.shem-tov@intel.com, idan.sorski@intel.com (others might be added later on)
+sgurary - shefy.gurary@intel.com, yoni-wolf - yoni.wolf@intel.com, oron.lenz@intel.com, ronen.shem-tov@intel.com, idan.sorski@intel.com (others might be added later on)

 # Sponsor
-dan.middleton@intel.com
+dcmiddle  - dan.middleton@intel.com

 # Pre-existing repository
 No pre-existing repository in github.
 Files would be added manually.